mohsenTalal/CleanArchitectureCore/README.md

 # Clean Architecture Solution Template

 **Over the past two years, I’ve read the teaching programmers how to build enterprise applications interface using Clean Architecture with .NET Core.
-Recently, I’ve developed a new Clean Architecture Solution Template for .NET Core 3.1 LTS.
+Recently, I’ve developed a many Clean Architecture Solution Template for .NET Core.
 And today I will share my new designed with EAI "Enterprise Application Integration" is a Solution Template as a Clean Architecture Solution, This is a solution template for creating an Application Programming Interface (API) and Microservices with ASP.NET Core 3.1 LTS following the principles of Clean Architecture.**